top of page

 What is ASAP?

-ASAP is a 15-week semester-long traveling study abroad program.
-ASAP 2023 is the 19th program.
+A semester-long traveling study abroad program.
+ASAP 2024 is the 20th program.

 Students, program director, program coordinators, and some faculty are on the road with you as you travel across a huge part of the Asian continent.
-The focus of the program is culture, Asian religions, business, and regional business practices
+The focus of the program is culture, Asian religions, business, regional business practices and, of course, exploring and having fun.

 How is ASAP different from other Asia-focused study abroad programs?